 My advice is to mix small batches even if it means you’ll need to apply several coats.
 After you mix in the hardener, you’ve only got about 10 -15 minutes to work with the putty.
 After that point, it becomes too gummy to shape easily.

-Also, keep in mind that heat has an effect on the hardening speed.
+Also, keep in mind that heat has an effect how long it takes Bondo to dry.
 Bondo can harden in less than 5 minutes in hot summer weather, so you may want to apply it when the temperature is a bit cooler.

 Step 5: Apply Bondo to Surface